Class Type100% online, 6 & 12-week courses

 Curriculum & Course Descriptions

 Choose either MATH 140 Introduction to Quantitative Reasoning or MATH 150 Fundamental Algebra as the prerequisite.
-Course can count as a University Elective.
+Course can count as University elective.

 3 credits from the following types of courses:

-Choose from the Anthropology, Geography, History, Psychology, or Sociology disciplines.
+Choose an additional course from the Anthropology, Geography, History, Psychology, or Sociology discipline.

 6 credits from the following types of courses: